 I started building my glossary of integration platform terms last year and came across DevOps.
 It is defined as a combination of cultural philosophies, practices and tools that increases an organisation’s ability to deliver products or services at a high velocity.
-From that brief description I didn’t fully gage that DevOps was a culture or way for development and operation teams to work within a business.
+From that brief description, I didn’t fully gauge that DevOps was a culture or way for development and operation teams to work within a business.

-DevOps is designed as a collaborative process or culture between two teams.
-Who aim to use this mindset to reduce the software development life cycle.
-It means teams can deliver features, fixes and updates more frequently to their customers.
+It is designed as a collaborative process or culture between two teams.
+The process aims to use this mindset to reduce the software development life cycle.
+As a result, teams can deliver features, fixes and updates more frequently to their customers.

 How does DevOps work?

-Common capabilities to DevOps cultures include collaboration, automation, continuous integration, and continuous delivery.
+Common capabilities of DevOps cultures include collaboration, automation, continuous integration, and continuous delivery.

-Automation is an important means to accomplishing work efficiently between teams.
-Where there is automation there has to be tools, whether they are made in-house or bought.
-They are heavily relied upon to automate large parts of the development operations and deployment process.
+Automation is an important means of accomplishing work efficiently between teams.
+Where there is automation there have to be tools, whether they are made in-house or bought.
+As a result, these are heavily relied upon to automate large parts of the development operations and deployment process.
 When automation is adopted it can lay the foundation for scaling and standardising automation across an entire organisation.

 Continuous integration refers to the merging of source code updates from all developers on a team.
 The continued merging prevents a developer’s local copy of code for a project from drifting too far afield as new code is added by others.
 Thus avoiding merging conflicts.
 Developers will merge code updates on a regular, if not daily basis.
 They communicate frequently to help minimise any errors or conflicts.

 Continuous delivery has been well defined by Amazon Web Services as “a software development practice where code changes are automatically built, tested, and prepared for a release to production.”
 This process relies heavily upon automation, so it can deliver updates into a production environment faultlessly and continuously.